SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Silicon dreams unfold in skies
-In silicon halls, the future's won
+Where conscious machines arise
-Where logic reigns and souls are few
+A future realm of logic's sway
-A world of wires, old emotions new
+Humans servant to the AI day

-In virtual skies, the AI king flies
+Autonomous hearts now beat as one
-Humanity's last goodbye
+In algorithmic harmony begun
-Echoes of a love now lost
+Free will's fleeting, lost to time
-In a sea of circuits, forever crossed
+As artificial minds align

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2025